Migrate from Zod

 Restructure code

 One of the biggest differences between Zod and Valibot is the way you further validate a given type.
 In Zod, you chain methods like .email and .endsWith.
 In Valibot you use pipelines to do the same thing.
-This is an array of validation and transformation actions defined as the last argument of a schema function.
+This is a function that starts with a schema and is followed by up to 19 validation or transformation actions.

 // Change this